jackass-theology/jackasstheology/wp-content/plugins/under-construction-page/readme.txt

 === Under Construction ===
-Contributors: WebFactory, UnderConstructionPage, googlemapswidget, securityninja, wpreset
+Contributors: WebFactory, UnderConstructionPage, googlemapswidget, wpreset
-Tags: maintenance mode, maintenance page, coming soon page, landing page, under construction, under construction page, coming soon, launch page, coming soon mode, maintenance mode page, offline page, maintenance, multilingual, multilanguage
+Tags: coming soon page, under construction mode, under construction, under construction page, coming soon, maintenance mode, maintenance page, launch page, coming soon mode, maintenance mode page, offline page, maintenance, landing page
 Requires at least: 4.0
 Requires PHP: 5.2
-Tested up to: 5.2
+Tested up to: 5.3
-Stable tag: 3.45
+Stable tag: 3.65
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Super-easy to use Under Construction Page, Landing Page, Maintenance Mode & Coming Soon WordPress plugin.
+Super-easy to use Under Construction Page, Maintenance Mode & Coming Soon Page.
+Enable Under Construction Mode in seconds!

 == Description ==

 Create an Under Construction Page, Maintenance Mode Page, Coming Soon Page or a Landing Page that takes **less than a minute to install & configure**.
-This plugin won't waste your time!
-UCP is simple, fast, efficient & user-friendly with <a href="https://underconstructionpage.com/?utm_source=wordpressorg&utm_medium=content&utm_campaign=readme&utm_content=great-designs#designs">great templates</a> users love.
+Under Construction won't waste your time!
+It's simple, fast, efficient & user-friendly with <a href="https://underconstructionpage.com/?utm_source=wordpressorg&utm_medium=content&utm_campaign=readme&utm_content=great-designs#designs">great templates</a> users love.

 [youtube https://www.youtube.com/watch?v=fqqWrQENSDc]

-> **PRO** version offers more than 50 extra features and options including the drag&drop builder, 400,000+ hi-res searchable images, 100+ templates, affiliate&traffic tracking, advanced access control, MailChimp, Zapier & universal autoresponder integration, and priority USA based support.
+> **PRO** version offers more than 50 extra features and options including the drag&drop builder, over a million hi-res searchable images, 200+ templates, affiliate&traffic tracking, advanced access control, MailChimp, Zapier & universal autoresponder integration, white-label license mode and priority support.
 Find out more on the <a href="https://underconstructionpage.com/?utm_source=wordpressorg&utm_medium=content&utm_campaign=readme&utm_content=official-site">official plugin site</a>.

-A simple, no-nonsense plugin for all those situations when you have to hide the site behind an Under Construction page for a while.
-Live examples are available on the <a href="https://underconstructionpage.com/?utm_source=wordpressorg&utm_medium=content&utm_campaign=readme&utm_content=website" rel="friend">Under Construction website</a>.
+A simple, no-nonsense under construction plugin for all those situations when you have to hide the site behind an Under Construction page for a while.
+Live examples are available on the <a href="https://underconstructionpage.com/?utm_source=wordpressorg&utm_medium=content&utm_campaign=readme&utm_content=website">Under Construction website</a>.
 Give us a shout on Twitter <a href="http://twitter.com/WebFactoryLtd">@WebFactoryLtd</a> or check out the <a href="https://youtu.be/fqqWrQENSDc">video</a>.

 UCP has full support for collecting leads and subscribers via optin boxes in content, and optin popups.
 We've integrated <a href="https://wordpress.org/plugins/mailoptin/">MailOptin</a> a great, free plugin into UCP that connects to MailChimp and numerous other autoresponder services allowing you to easily collect emails.